mrlesmithjr/ansible-cmdb/README.md

 written to the DB and then a lookup is done to the DB for logins.
 (This obviously
 needs work).

+There are many playbooks to utilize within the playbooks directory.
+You can generate
+host groups and inventory with details about hosts which are discovered via ansible
+facts.
+Those facts can be imported into the DB and then will show up in the WebUI.
+Once those fields are populated you can then import playbooks and etc. to run against
+a group of hosts or a single host.
+Lot's of options...Many are not complete.

 Contributing
 ------------
 Highly encouraged.
 Fork this project.
 Hack away at it.
 Submit a PR and let's keep